Stefan-Olt/MISRC/README.md

 If you want to run `misrc_capture` as root, there is no need to install anything on Linux.

 But for `misrc_capture` to be able to access the MS2130 capture device without root privilege (sudo), you need to install a udev-rule and add the user that will use `misrc_capture` to the `plugdev`-group.
 The pre-build packages contains the script `install-udev-rules.sh`.
-It will install the rule and add the current user to the plugdev group.
+On execution (double-click the file or run `./install-udev-rules.sh` on the command line) it will install the rule and add the current user to the plugdev group.

 </details>